Caeldeth/loures/Lore/Gabrel-Temuair-Subpath-Guides.md

 >Balanced: 15+ base all stats
 >Power: less than 15 in all stats

 + Pros: Priest/Monk is starting to become a popular sub for Arena Lovers.
-You will be able to Aite yourself, plus Ao Suian, Ao Ard Cradh, etc A three-line Mor or Ard Cradh, plus four line Beag Prahm/Prahm could be a real advantage to you in duels.
+You will be able to Aite yourself, plus Ao Suain, Ao Ard Cradh, etc A three-line Mor or Ard Cradh, plus four line Beag Prahm/Prahm could be a real advantage to you in duels.

 + Cons: You'll be a Pure Monk, without any of the benefits of being Pure.
 You'll need to hunt 3 man until you get your stats up.
 (Don't forget those will cost you a little over 10m exp. each.)
 Once you get your STR/CON up a bit, you'll be able to two man in CR.
 Your Priest spells will really only be handy in arena, as you will need to hunt with some form of Priest, due to cast lines.